rahmansodev/auth-typescript-jest-boilerplate/README.md

 - [Node & NPM > 20.x.x](https://nodejs.org/en/)
 - [Docker](https://docker.com)

 I personally prefer docker for development since you only need to just install docker & node.
 It would be running on your Windows, Linux, or Mac right away.
 So simple.
-Instead of stumbling on installing Mongodb, etc, etc on your Windows or WSL or Linux, etc, etc.
+Instead of stumbling on installing Mongodb, RabbitMQ, redis, etc, etc on your Windows or WSL or Linux, etc, etc.

-I can't find yet other method for no need installing Node & NPM if you want to do the github stuff with lint-staged pre-commit directly from your laptop.

 ## Starting